 Audacity – Audacity isn’t a DAW, but it may suit a lot of guitarists looking at getting started with recording guitar.
 Audacity is a very simple audio editor you can use to record and edit tracks.
 Check out my step-by-step tutorial on How to Record Guitar in Audacity here to learn more.
 While Audacity isn’t anywhere as powerful as any of the above DAWs, it is free and an easy starting point.

 Find the right DAW for you in this guide.

 Plugins for Guitarists

 Once you have your audio interface and DAW set up, you’re ready to start recording.
 But unless you connect your amp to your audio interface, you’re only going to be recording a dry signal.
-Fortunately there are countless plugins you can use to craft the perfect guitar tone.
-Let’s look at some of the essentials to consider.

 The plugins below are ‘VST’ plugins and your DAW needs to be able to use VST plugins for them to work.
 This is why most Lite or Artist versions of DAWs aren’t worth your time because they usually don’t allow VSTs.

 The most valuable type of plugin for you as a guitarist will be one that allows you to shape your tone with amp & effects models.
 These plugins allow you to record a dry signal from your guitar, then set up any type of amp and effects rig you want.
 It’s ridiculously easy to achieve high-quality tones for your recordings with any of the most popular modeling plugins.